robinson08/DTS_KDD_2022/README.md

-# CODE REPLICABILITY FOR KDD 2022
+# CODE REPRODUCIBILITY FOR KDD 2022
 This section is specifically directed at the reviewers for KDD 2022.
-To replicate our results and use our simulator, follow these simple steps:
+To replicate our results and use our simulator, follow these simple steps.
 ## Quick Version
 This list of steps is done assuming you are working on a machine that uses Python or Jupyter Notebook regularly and just want to replicate our results from Section 4.4.
 1. Install Anaconda on the OS of your choice